 A merchant cash advance can be helpful for small businesses in need of capital.
 Business owners agree to exchange a fixed share of their credit and debit card sales for a lump sum of funding.
-This option should only be a last resort, since the cost can be costly.
+We believe that this option should only be a last resort, since the cost can be costly.

-Merchant cash advances typically have an APR anywhere between 29% and 132% respectively.
+Merchant cash advances typically have an APR anywhere between 29% and 132%.
 Needless to say, this can take a big chunk out of your profits.
-That’s why it’s best to avoid this resource unless you have exhausted all other options.
+That’s why it’s best to avoid this resource, unless you have exhausted all other options.

-Our recommendation for those who need a business loan quickly is Kabbage, a fast and convenient application that allows you to borrow up to $100,000 with just a few clicks.
-However, for those who feel they have no other choice besides getting a merchant cash advance, we have thoroughly researched the options to give you our reviews of the top providers, as well as what to look for when applying.
+Our recommendation for those who need a business loan quickly is Kabbage.
+It is a fast and convenient application that allows you to borrow up to $100,000 with just a few clicks.
+For those who feel they have no other choice besides a merchant cash advance, we have thoroughly researched the options to give you our reviews of the top providers, as well as what to look for when applying.

 Best Merchant Cash Advance Company – RapidAdvance

-When you’ve exhausted other options for loans, we think RapidAdvance is the best provider of merchant cash advances.
+When you’ve exhausted other options for loans, we think RapidAdvance is the best provider for a merchant cash advance.
 Their qualification requirements are less stringent than those of their competitors.
 They also offer up to $500,000.
-In addition to all this, they have excellent customer service.
-And you can even keep your credit card processor.
+In addition to all this, they have excellent customer service, and you can even keep your credit card processor!

 Why We Recommend RapidAdvance

-Good customer service definitely can make a difference to your bottom line, and we found that RapidAdvance was the superior merchant cash advance provider in this area.
+Good customer service can certainly impact your bottom line, and we found that RapidAdvance was the superior merchant cash advance provider in this area.
 Instead of simply pushing you towards their most expensive products, they will take the time to educate you about your options and choose the one that will work best for your business.

 Overall, they demonstrate honesty and helpfulness when communicating about pricing and terms.
 The numbers say it all: repeat customers account for 85% of RapidAdvance’s client base.

-Besides superior customer service, RapidAdvance also offers a superior product.
-RapidAdvance makes it easy to quality for a merchant cash advance in comparison with other top providers.
-In addition, RapidAdvance provides a unique service in allowing clients to keep their current credit card processor.
+Besides superior customer service, RapidAdvance also offers a superb product.
+In comparison with other top providers, RapidAdvance makes it easy to quality for a merchant cash advance.
+In addition, RapidAdvance provides a unique service by allowing clients to keep their current credit card processor.
 Most other providers require the use of a specific credit card processor to facilitate the payment process.
-And finally, you have the ability to borrow up to $500,000 through RapidAdvance where CAN Capital caps this amount at $150,000.
+Finally, you have the ability to borrow up to $500,000 through RapidAdvance whereas CAN Capital caps this amount at $150,000.

-As with any merchant cash advance provider, RapidAdvance comes with a hefty price tag, including APRs around 80%, and possibly higher, as well as a factor rate of about 1.20.
-However, they balance this out by offering discounts for a longer time in business and better credit.
+As with any merchant cash advance provider, RapidAdvance comes with a hefty price tag, including APRs around 80%, and possibly higher.
+Moreover, the factor rate is about 1.20.
+However, they balance this out by offering discounts for those who’ve been in business for a longer time and those with better credit.

 Square Capital: Recommended for Square Merchants

 The idea of an affordable merchant cash advance seems like an oxymoron.
 However, at Square Capital, it’s a reality.
 Besides its extremely competitive pricing, Square Capital is also much quicker.
-However, nothing can be perfect.
+Still, nothing is perfect.
 Only merchants that use Square as their credit card processor are able to access its merchant cash advances.

 Square Capital charges only about 35% APR on a merchant cash advance, a rate that is only a quarter to one half the price charged by other providers.
 This low rate is thanks to Square’s ability to access data about Square merchants in order to evaluate history and credit card processing volume.

-The application process for Square Capital is quick and easy because anyone invited is already pre-approved.
-You are able to get funding for your loan the very next business day.
+The application process for Square Capital is quick and easy because anyone who’s invited is already pre-approved.
+In fact, you are able to get funding for your loan the very next business day.
 Other providers may take at least 3 business days to award funding.

-However, if you do not already use Square for as your credit card processor, you’re out of luck if you want to apply for a merchant cash advance from Square Capital.
+Please note that if you do not already use Square Capital as your credit card processor, you’re out of luck if you want to apply for a merchant cash advance from them.
 They can also only offer up to $50,000 for a loan.
-If you need more capital than this, or if you’re not a Square merchant, you will have to look somewhere else for financing.
+If you need more capital than that, or if you’re not a Square merchant, you will have to look elsewhere for financing.

 All in all, the services offered by CAN Capital don’t differ much from those of their competitors.
-They have stricter eligibility criteria and lower lending limits than does RapidAdvance.
+The main difference is that they have stricter eligibility criteria and lower lending limits than RapidAdvance.

 Eligibility For a Merchant Cash Advance